Current as of July 2019 | Download print version (in PDF)

-- Civil association,
+- Civil associations,

-- Foundation, and
+- Foundations, and

-- Mutual entity.
+- Mutual entities.

 Civil associations and foundations are public benefit organizations, while mutual entities are not.
 Contrary to the practice in many other countries, organizations created for mutual benefit are not a type of civil association in Argentina; rather, they are governed by separate legislation.
 All three types of NPOs are eligible for tax benefits under certain circumstances.

-Three other NPO forms are generally beyond the scope of this Note as they are rarely relevant for U.S. grantmakers: simple associations, referenced in Articles 187-192 of the Civil and Commercial Code, which generally lack legal personality; civil entities, referenced in Section 20(f) of the Argentine Income Tax Law ("ITL") and further described in General Resolution DGI 1432/71; and religious organizations, which are commonly tax-exempt
+Three other NPO forms are beyond the scope of this Note as they are rarely relevant for U.S. grantmakers: simple associations, referenced in Articles 187-192 of the Civil and Commercial Code, which generally lack legal personality; civil entities, referenced in Section 20(f) of the Argentine Income Tax Law ("ITL") and further described in General Resolution DGI 1432/71; and religious organizations, which are commonly tax-exempt.

 Certain civil associations, foundations, and mutual entities in Argentina are eligible for exemption from income tax, but they must apply for this benefit; exempt status is not automatic for any organization.
 If granted, exempt status covers all types of income.